-Rabbit Hemorrhagic Disease Virus 2
+Rabbit Hemorrhagic Disease Virus 2 (RHDV2)

 RHDV2 is a highly contagious and deadly rabbit disease that infects wild and domestic rabbits, hares, and related species.
 It cannot be transmitted to people or other domestic animals.
-The mortality rate for the RHDV2 variant in the U.S. is approximately 90%.
 There is no treatment for RHDV2.
-We can, however, take steps to prevent its transmission.
+We must therefore take steps to prevent its transmission.